Are you looking for Grammarly alternatives or proofreading software that will transform your writing into a polished masterpiece?

 WhiteSmoke vs Grammarly

-Though not as fast or intuitive as Grammarly, WhiteSmoke offers some similar features, but at a lower price.
+Though not as fast or intuitive as the free version of Grammarly, WhiteSmoke offers some similar features, but at a lower price.
+You can use it to fix sentence structure issues too.

 Unfortunately, the mobile app and desktop version don’t have very intuitive interfaces.
 For example, users must paste their content into WhiteSmoke.
 They can’t directly upload docs.